Phileosopher/commonplace/language-learn.md

 - Grammar is the correct way to arrange words.
 - Vocabulary is the list of words you know.

+## Make your own curriculum

 Read and watch things you *want* to watch, and make your own curriculum:

-- By making your own curriculum, you increase how much [fun](fun.md) you'll likely have with it (and increase your learning [as a consequence](mind-memory.md)).
+By making your own curriculum, you increase how much [fun](fun.md) you'll likely have with it (and increase your learning [as a consequence](mind-memory.md)).

 - Focus on constantly finding new things more than repetition.
 - Draw personal connections to the words.
 - Learn aspects of the new [culture](people-culture.md) or subjects in that language that you like.
 - You should enjoy what you're consuming and trying to parse.

-- As much as possible, do *not* cross the languages.
+As much as possible, do *not* cross the languages.

 - When you see something, you're building a "second brain", so avoid mixing in your native language into that thinking.
 - While learning the language, you will have to wrestle with 2 points of view at once.
 - It takes tremendous focus to learn what you *want* to know without the distraction of what you *already* know.

-- Instead of consuming a wide variety of content, focus on getting used to a small amount of content.
+Instead of consuming a wide variety of content, focus on getting used to a small amount of content.

 - 3/4 of your language learning will be consuming, *not* speaking.

-- Try to listen more than read.
+Try to listen more than read.

 - Listen to lyrical music in that language.
 - Watch foreign-language films and TV.
   - Choose any genre you want, as long as it's not comedy (since it *breaks* many language rules).
   - Because of the spread-out medium, TV is generally easier to consume than films.
   - Research the plot summary ahead of time to know what's going on.
   - Do *not* put subtitles on in your language, or you won't learn how to listen.
 - Guidebooks with CDs are worth the purchase.
 - Find target-language audiobooks for books you've already read in your language.

+## Focus on pronunciation first

 Get used to the sounds and rhythm at first, and don't worry too much about understanding all of it: